nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Tag Student

 1. Tag a student while all students are being shown
-2. Tag a student while only one student is being shown, with there being more than one student in the list
+   1. Prerequisites: List all students using `list` command.
+Multiple students in the list.
+   2. Test case: `tag 1 t/test` <br>
+      Expected: First student's tag(s) is/are now replaced by "test".

-1. _{ more test cases to come …​ }_
+2. _{ more test cases to come …​ }_

 ***